TheDeveloper/abacus/README.md

   deleteOnFlush: false, // delete all values on flush (will not send 0's)
   printEmpty: true, // whether or not to print empty objects (default false)
   printOnFlush: false, // print the metrics just before flushing them (default false)
+  printLabel: 'myMetrics: ', // prefix printed counters with this string (default '')
-  debug: console.log // Prints messages from abacus to STDOUT };
+  debug: console.log // Function to log messages from abacus (default none) };

 var metrics = new Abacus(config);